divgubba/RedBlackTrees-Algorithm/README.md

 # RedBlackTree Algorithm

-- IDE used: IntelliJ IDEA, compiled .java files through IntelliJ, executed through terminal on MacOS, using java command in “Execute command line - “ mentioned in the README.txt file
+- Each node of tree has a color :red or black, associated with it in addition to its key and left and
+  right children
+- Red Black Tree class uses generics, taking in only String and Integer objects, and places them in pre-order traversal in the Red Black Tree.
+- The class has three methods: insert, contains, and toString methods
+- insert method takes in element and places in correct place, while also using helper methods to rebalance the Red black tree to check all violations of RBT properties returns false if there is duplicate, and true if inserted for Insert operation if there is not data assigned to it, will print out “Error in Line: Insert”
+- contains method takes in object to check if tree contains node returns true for whether tree contains element that is compared equal to object passed returns false if given object is null
+- The output is given as “true” or “false”, not upper case letter “True” or “False”
+- toString method used to print tree when called

 - Arguments taken in command line arguments are the full part for input and output file.
-- Version of java used is java 8
 - Arguments for file names are passed in through command line from intelliJ or through terminal
-- All methods should work normally
-- Program works for test cases given in instructions
-- output is given as “true” or “false”, not upper case letter “True” or “False”
-- Program works for test cases provided in the instructions, for Insert operation if there is not data assigned to it, will print out “Error in Line: Insert”

 - Error checking is done for if the file exists, if output file does not exist, will create one.
 - Error checking also done for whether 2 arguments are passed in.

-Execute this command line -
-java Main "/Users/dgubba/IntelliJ-JavaProjects/Project4RedBlackTrees/RBTInpFile.txt" "/Users/dgubba/IntelliJ-JavaProjects/Project4RedBlackTrees/RBTOutputFile.txt"
+# Tech Used
+- IDE used: IntelliJ IDEA, compiled .java files through IntelliJ, executed through terminal on MacOS, using java command in “Execute command line - “ mentioned in the README.txt file
+- Version of java used is java 8

+# Tests
 SAMPLE RUNS
 ————————————————————————————————————
 Test 1